Test dates for October 2025 and January 2026 have now been announced. Please see our key dates.

 Access Arrangements

 Please refer to our Access Arrangements Policy for full details on what evidence will be accepted.
-If you are no longer in education and have a learning difficulty such as dyslexia, we require a full, post-16 diagnostic assessment report, signed by an appropriate professional.
-If you have a physical disability, sensory impairment or any other medical or health condition, we will accept a recent letter (dated 2024) from your usual GP Practice or a specialist (e.g. a consultant or psychiatrist).
+If you are no longer in education and have a learning difference such as dyslexia, we require a full, post-16 diagnostic assessment report, signed by an appropriate professional.
+If you have a physical disability, sensory impairment or any other medical or health condition, we will accept a recent letter (dated 2025) from your usual GP Practice or a specialist (e.g. a consultant or psychiatrist).

 Yes, if you are entitled to access arrangements during school exams, such as extra time, then you should be able to get this approved by UAT-UK.
 You will need to provide supporting evidence when applying for any access arrangements.